fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 we had printed out two [crevasse maps](http://safetravel.is/crevasse-maps/vatnajokull-2013/) indicating “danger zones” for both glaciers on our way.
-Therefore, we already knew we could expect a rather friendly glacier to start with, gradually developing into a monster.
-But we hadn’t expected such a clever, subtle monster with an unbelievable determination to keep us away, to slowly crush our spirit rather than our bodies.
-To intimidate us to our limits with an uppermost hostile environment rather than going for a full frontal attack.
+Therefore, we already knew we could expect a rather friendly glacier to start with, gradually developing into a very hostile environment.
+But we hadn’t expected such a
+clever, subtle monster with an unbelievable determination to keep us away, to slowly crush our spirit rather than our bodies.

 <figure>